 Dental plaque is the primary cause of gum disease in genetically susceptible individuals.
 Daily brushing and flossing will prevent most periodontal conditions.

-Adultos mayores de 35 pierden más dientes para enfermedades de las encías (enfermedad periodontal) than from cavities.
+Adultos mayores de 35 pierden más dientes para enfermedades de las encías (enfermedad periodontal) Oral.
 These diseases affect three out of four adults at some time in their lives.
 Goodtooth brushing and flossing techniques help prevent cavities and periodontal.

 A number of different factors can accelerate periodontal disease.
 Sin embargo, it is mainly caused by the bacteria found in dental plaque, a sticky colorless film that constantly forms on your teeth.
 If not carefully removed by daily brushing and flossing, plaque hardens into a rough, porous substance known as calculus (or tartar).